passageidentity/example-api-gateways/1-GCP-API-Gateway/README.md

           description: A successful response

 securityDefinitions:
+  # This 'passage' security definition enables the Passage JWKS endpoint to be used to verify JWTs.
   passage:
     authorizationUrl: ""
     flow: "implicit"
     type: "oauth2"
+    # The 'iss' parameter of the JWT to be verified.
+In this case, your App ID.
     x-google-issuer: "YOUR_PASSAGE_APP_ID"
+    # The JWKS URL Passage provides for your App ID.
     x-google-jwks_uri: "https://auth.passage.id/v1/apps/YOUR_PASSAGE_APP_ID/.well-known/jwks.json"
+    # The 'aud' parameter of the JWT to be verified.
+In this case, it's the URL where your app is hosted.
     x-google-audiences: "YOUR_SERVER_URL" # i.e. "http://localhost:3000", etc.
 ```
+Note that the securityDefinitions section is critical for the Api Gateway to verify JWTs using the JWKS endpoint.
 Now that you've configured a GCP API Gateway to work with a Cloud Function, add the endpoint URL of the API Gateway to your .env file variable REACT_APP_GCP_GATEWAY_URL.

 ## Building the Client